mlr-archive/wiki-old/mlr-GSOC-2015-Proposal.md

 "mlr - Machine Learning in R" if students have a different preference for another topic in machine learning / the software.
 **Students then need to approach us soon enough so we can work on such a proposal together.**

-## Improving mlr's hyperparameter and tuning system for efficint model selection.
+## Improving mlr's hyperparameter and tuning system for efficient model selection.

-**Summary:** Improve mlr's hyperparamter system with much more "default" knowlegde and make hyperparameter tuning more flexible, efficient and convenient.
+**Summary:** Improve mlr's hyperparamter system with much more "default" knowledge and make hyperparameter tuning more flexible, efficient and convenient.

 **Description:**
 mlr is a powerful package for general-purpose machine learning in R. Read more details on it here and in its tutorial: https://github.com/berndbischl/mlr

 mlr already contains a very powerful parameter description system for machine learning methods, which is based on our ParamHelpers package to a large extend.
+You can introduce yourself to it here:

+http://berndbischl.github.io/mlr/tutorial/html/create_learner/index.html

-You can introduce yourself to it here http://berndbischl.github.io/mlr/tutorial/html/create_learner/index.html and how it is used for tuning here: http://berndbischl.github.io/mlr/tutorial/html/tune/index.html
+and how it is used for tuning here:

+http://berndbischl.github.io/mlr/tutorial/html/tune/index.html

-But it also has some current drawbacks we would like eliminate, see the list of tasks below.
+But it also has some current drawbacks and options for strong improvements, see the list of tasks below.

 **Related work:**
 <Add section from our paper?>